Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral Brauer--Manin obstruction

 \subsection{Classical Brauer--Manin obstruction}

-We begin with a brief overview of the Brauer--Manin obstruction for rational points (an excellent reference for which is \cite[\S13.3]{CTS2}) and the version for integral points developed by Colliot--Th\'el\`ene and Xu in \cite{CTX}.
+We begin with a brief overview of the Brauer--Manin obstruction for rational points (an excellent reference for which is \cite[\S13.3]{CTS2}) and the version for integral points developed by Colliot--Th\'el\`ene and Xu in \cite{CTX} in the case where the underlying variety is not necessarily smooth.

 \begin{mydef} Let $V$ be a scheme.
 The \emph{Brauer group} of $V$ is $\Br V = H^2_{\text{\'et}}(V,\mathbb{G}_m)$.
 Given a commutative ring $R$, we write $\Br R$ for $\Br \Spec R$. \end{mydef}

 Here, the subscript \'et denotes \'etale cohomology and $\mathbb{G}_m$ denotes the \'etale sheaf defined by $\mathbb{G}_m(U) = \O_U(U)^*$ for $U$ an \'etale $V$-scheme.